manyashetty20/TenderIQ/README.md

 TenderIQ lets you:

-- 📄 Upload tender PDFs or TXT files per project
+- 📄 Upload tender PDFs or Docx files per project
 - 🧾 Parse and chunk large documents into manageable blocks
 - 🤖 Embed using **Groq** or **LLaMA** for vector similarity search
 - 💬 Ask natural language questions and receive context-rich answers
 - 🗂 Organize and reuse processing results project-wise
+- 📝 Extracts tasks

 The platform combines a **Streamlit frontend** with a **FastAPI backend**, along with PyMuPDF-based parsing and LLM-powered embeddings.